ThiagoCh1/42_a_maze_ing/README.md

 ### Bonus: Randomised Kruskal's

 Uses a union-find structure to merge disjoint sets.
-Shuffles all internal walls and opens them if they connect two different components.
+Shuffle all internal walls and opens them if they connect two different components.
 Produces highly uniform, unbiased mazes.

 ---